-It comes with some amazing security features like an integrated virus scanner, a powerful built-in ad blocker, a built-in VPN, and a completely anonymous private browsing mode.
+It comes with amazing security features like a powerful ad and 3-rd party cookies blocker, a built-in VPN, anti-fingerprinting functionality, and a completely anonymous private browsing mode called Ninja Mode.

-To encrypt your data, the browser uses HTTPS instead of HTTP which is much more secure.
-Also, a very important thing to mention is that UR stores databases on their servers.
+To encrypt your data, the browser uses HTTPS redirection, which is a much more secure protocol.
+Also, a very important thing to mention is that UR stores databases on its servers.

-This way, none of your browsing histories is collected or shared.
-Furthermore, UR automatically disables things like prediction text on web searches, automatic password filling, and automatic updating to protect your privacy.
+This way, no browsing history is collected in this browser.
+Furthermore, UR automatically disables things like prediction text on web searches, automatic password filling, and automatic updating, making it a great browser without history.

-Tor is another great browser heavily focused on user privacy and security.
-It’s available for Windows, MacOS, and GNU/Linux in 32-bit and 64-bit versions that are constantly updated.
+Tor is another browser that does not track user activity and is heavily focused on user privacy and security.
+It’s available for Windows, macOS, and GNU/Linux in 32-bit and 64-bit versions that are constantly updated.